 As Peeps are to Easter, (or candy canes are to Christmas) candy corn is to Halloween.

-This year, watch for National Candy Corn Day celebrations to kick off a festive Halloween weekend on Saturday, October 30, 2021.
+This year, watch for National Candy Corn Day celebrations to kick off a festive Halloween on Monday, October 30, 2023.

 How to celebrate National Candy Corn Day

 Also be sure to have plenty on hand to give to little trick-or-treaters on the big night, or have bowls filled with candy corn in strategic locations around your Halloween party room.

 Of course, they're are more ways to eat candy corn than by the mouthful.
 You can add them as toppings to your favorite sugar cookie recipe.
 Use them as a colorful decoration for chocolate Halloween cupcakes, or how about this candy corn cocktail made with vodka, candy corn infusion, and whipped cream?
 Cheers!